Patty Duke: Later years

-Duke gradually reduced her work schedule in the 2000s but took occasional TV roles, including guest appearances on shows such as Glee and the reboot of Hawaii Five-0.
-In 2011, she joined the cast of the drama The Protector.
+Duke gradually reduced her work schedule in the 2000s, but took occasional TV roles, including guest appearances on shows such as Glee and the reboot of Hawaii Five-0.
+In 2011, Duke joined the cast of the drama The Protector.
 She also returned to the stage on occasion—in 2002 as Aunt Eller in a revival of Oklahoma! on Broadway and in 2009 as Madame Morrible in the San Francisco production of the musical Wicked.
-In May 2011, Duke directed the stage version of The Miracle Worker at the now defunct Interplayers Theater in Spokane, Washington.
-In 2010, she hosted a PBS TV special When Irish Eyes Are Smiling: An Irish Parade Of Stars.
+In 2010, Duke hosted a PBS TV special When Irish Eyes Are Smiling: An Irish Parade Of Stars.
 The special was part of the My Music series and featured Irish and Irish-American folk music and sentimental standards.
+In May 2011, she directed the stage version of The Miracle Worker at the now defunct Interplayers Theater in Spokane, Washington.

 In 2011, Duke appeared in public service announcements for the U.S. government, promoting the Social Security website.
 In several, she appeared as Patty and Cathy using split-screen effects.
-In others, she appeared with George Takei wearing a Star Trek-like costume.
-In 2015, Duke made her final TV appearance, guest-starring on Liv and Maddie as Grandma Janice and Great-aunt Hilary, a pair of identical twins.
+In others, Duke appeared with George Takei wearing a Star Trek-like costume.
+In 2015, she made her final TV appearance, guest-starring on Liv and Maddie as Grandma Janice and Great-aunt Hilary, a pair of identical twins.